quackmagedev/quackmagedev.github.io/index.md

 # 🦆 Welcome

-Hi, I'm QuackMage!
+Hi, I'm QuackMage, your local anatine conjuror!

 Welcome to my corner of the internet!

 I make small, weird, and (hopefully) delightful games.